 - Additional guidance regarding exceptions to the plan and our non-church facility users.

-Per Session, we are currently operating under Phase Two on the plan below.
+Per Session, we are currently operating under Phase One on the plan below.

 July 2, 2020